“Saturn’s action is to condense aqueous

 “Wait,” Melissa countered, “this’ll be Dutch…”

-“Awww, Moon, you’re always the joker,” I gushed, sensing an opening.
+“Awww, Moon, always the joker,” I gushed, sensing an opening.
 No joke.
 We each paid, and toted our respective plastic trays like strangers in a midtown Automat, over to Van Hermann’s small luncheon alcove, to a blue-checked corner table with matched Grolsch bottles, sprouting red silken tulips and crossed sandwich pick Dutch and American flags.

 “I’ll thank you to help me with my chair,” she said flatly, as she presumed a window view.

 Tough and getting tougher was the task of meeting Melissa eye-to-eye.
 So I instead browsed Van Hermann’s murals: canal-side picnics, wooden-shoed Hollanders in faux finished gardens; rotund Dutch burghers in their wein stubs, puffing long-stemmed pipes among kasks of sherry and tawny port.
 The sun-bleached paintings thrust me back on that overnight express to Amsterdam, with mammoth windmills sweeping the early morning sky.
 I wanted to share that so with Moon, but she never cared to look beyond the ‘here we be’.
-So anchored, so homey, so plodding and Midwestern methodical: it made me want to slit her bowlines but good sometimes.
+So anchored, so homey, so plodding and Midwestern methodical: Truth be told, it made me want to slit her bowlines but good sometimes.

-“How’d you find it,” she asked, barely tearing away from her chilled Ambrosia, save for glancing humbly at nearby patrons.
+“How’d you find it?” she asked, barely tearing away from her chilled Ambrosia, save for glancing humbly at nearby patrons.
 “Oh, of course—you came her with her…”

-“Naw, Moon, I just drove by once.”
+“Naw, I just passed by once.”
 As I gazed out Van Hermann’s front windows, images of her red Fox flashed by, Sydney waving from behind the wheel, on yesterday’s drive to the Cliff House.
 The slight misspeak made me wince.
 Our relationship had never been Harlequin, but at least it was honest.
 Strangely, that mere thought, those solid memories, shored my levees some in the here and now.

 “Really, you had the time, did you?”
 She shot a stare at me, then returned to the consumptive security of her cod.